 - Chills, sweats.

-Different people may experience different symptoms.
+People experience symptoms differently.
 Not everyone with the flu will get a fever, and not everyone with mesothelioma will feel lumps under the skin.
-However, there is enough overlap between the symptoms that it is easy to misdiagnose pleural mesothelioma as the flu, especially during flu season.
+However, there is enough overlap between the symptoms that it is easy to misdiagnose pleural mesothelioma as the flu.
+The risk of misdiagnosis increases during flu season.

-If you have symptoms that seem like the flu, but they persist or get worse, you may need to see your doctor again for a better diagnosis.
-This is especially true if you think there is any chance you have been exposed to asbestos in your career or at home.
+If you have symptoms that seem like the flu but persist or worsen, you may need to see your doctor for a better diagnosis.
+This is especially true if there is a chance you have been exposed to asbestos.

 Staying Safe During Flu Season

-If you already have pleural mesothelioma and it’s flu season, stay safe and avoid contracting an infection.
-Talk to your doctor about whether you can tolerate flu vaccine.
-If you can’t, there are other things you can do to protect yourself from the virus.
-If you cannot be vaccinated, and even if you can, everyone who spends time around you should be vaccinated.
-This will decrease the risk that you will be exposed to the virus.
+If you already have pleural mesothelioma and it’s flu season, you should avoid contracting an infection.
+Talk to your doctor about receiving the flu vaccine.
+If you can’t, there are other things you can do to protect yourself from the flu virus.
+If you cannot receive the flu vaccine, those around you, including family and friends, should.
+This will decrease your risk of exposure to the flu virus.

-Avoid places where there could be infected people during flu season, crowded places like the mall, a movie theater, or the airport and airplanes.
+Avoid places where there could be infected people during flu season.
+This includes crowded places like the mall, movie theaters, or airports.
 Practice good hygiene to avoid infection as well.
 Wash your hands regularly and keep surfaces in your home or work disinfected.
-Additionally, practicing good health habits will also reduce your risks of getting sick: eat a healthy diet, get enough sleep, get some exercise if possible, and stay hydrated with plenty of fluids.
+Additionally, practicing good health habits will reduce your risks of getting sick.
+Be sure to eat a healthy diet, get enough sleep, exercise if possible. and stay hydrated.